How to get a NJ Restraining Order

-When there is an issue of abuse or domestic violence, a viable option for victims might be to seek a restraining order in New Jersey.
+When there is an issue of abuse or domestic violence, a viable option for victims might be to seek a NJ restraining order.
 This order prevents further injury or harm by someone who has harmed either a family member, household member, someone in a dating relationship, or a co-parent.
 The person does not need to be someone who is currently living in the same home or in a current relationship with the victim.
 This article will provide some basic information and tips on how to get a NJ restraining order.Kinds of Restraining Orders

 The first step you must take after deciding you want a restraining order is to file a complaint with the courthouse.
 You will need to file in the county where you live, in the Family Part of the Chancery Division of the Superior Court.
 If you need to file right away and the court house is closed, you might be able to file for a restraining order at the local police station.
 Either way, you’ll usually need some form of photo I.D.
 Any information you know about the abuser, such as their address, contact information, the kind of car they drive and whether they possess any weapons, will be helpful in your case.